tmtsoftware/esw/docs/src/main/technical/sequencemanager/sm-impl-details.md

 Apart from APIs explained above, sequence manager also provides following APIs:

 * getRunningObsModes - gives information about all running observing modes
-* startSequencer - start sequencer for provided susbsystem and observing mode
+* startSequencer - start sequencer for provided subsystem and observing mode
-* restartSequencer - re-start sequencer for provided susbsystem and observing mode
+* restartSequencer - re-start sequencer for provided subsystem and observing mode
 * shutdownSequenceComponent - shutdown a sequence component with provided prefix
 * shutdownAllSequenceComponents - shutdown all running sequence components